-3) Identification (screening for possible disabilities) shall be completed within 45 calendar days after:

-a) Entry of each preschool or kindergarten student and any student enrolling without appropriate records of screening, evaluation, and progress in school; or b) Parent notification of concern regarding developmental or educational progress by their child aged 3 through 21 years.

-4) Screening procedures shall include vision and hearing status and consideration of the following areas:

-a) Cognitive or academic; b) Communication; c) Motor; d) Social or behavioral; and e) Adaptive development.

-5) For a student transferring into a school, the public agency shall review enrollment data and educational performance in the prior school.
-If there is a history of special education for a student not currently eligible for special education or of poor progress, the name of the student shall be submitted to the administrator for consideration of the need for a referral for a full and individual evaluation or other services.

-6) If a concern about a student is identified through screening procedures or review of records, the parents of the student shall be notified of the concern within 10 school days and informed of the public agency's procedures to follow up on the student's needs.

-7) Each public agency shall maintain documentation of the identification procedures utilized, the dates of entry into school or notification by parents of a concern, and the dates of screening.
-The dates shall be maintained in students' permanent records.

-8) If the screening indicates a possible disability, the name of the student shall be submitted to the administrator for consideration of the need for a referral for a full and individual evaluation or other services.
-A parent or a student may request an evaluation of the student.
-For parentally placed private school students, the school district within whose boundaries the nonprofit private school is located is responsible for such evaluation.

-9) If, after consultation with the parent, the public agency determines that a full and individual evaluation is not warranted, the public agency shall provide prior written notice and procedural safeguards notice to the parent in a timely manner.
+- Procedures for child identification and referral shall meet the requirements of the IDEA and its regulations, A.R.S.
+Title 15, Chapter 7, and the State Board of Education rules R7-2-401. - The public education agency responsible for child identification activities is the school district in which the parents reside unless: a) The student is enrolled in a charter school or public education agency that is not a school district.
+In that event, the charter school or public education agency is responsible for child identification activities; b) The student is enrolled in a nonprofit private school.
+In that event, the school district within whose boundaries the private school is located is responsible for child identification activities. - Identification (screening for possible disabilities) shall be completed within 45 calendar days after:

+a) Entry of each kindergarten student and any student enrolling without appropriate records of screening, evaluation, and progress in school; or b) Notification to Highland Free School by parents of concerns regarding developmental or educational progress by their child (aged 3 years through 21 years). - Screening procedures shall include vision and hearing status and consideration of the following areas: cognitive or academic; communication; motor; social or behavioral; and adaptive development.
+Screening does not include detailed individualized comprehensive evaluation procedures. - For a student transferring in to Highland Free School.
+Highland Free School shall review enrollment data and educational performance in the prior school.
+If there is a history of special education for a student not currently eligible for special education, or of poor progress, the name of the student shall be submitted to the Director/Special Education Director for consideration of the need for a referral for a full and individual evaluation or other services. - If a concern about a student is identified through screening procedures or through a review of records, Highland Free School shall notify the parents of the student of the concern within 10 school days and inform them of Highland Free School's procedures to follow up on the student's needs.
+Highland Free School shall maintain documentation of the identification procedures used, the dates of entry into school or the notification by parents made pursuant to subsection (D)(5), and the dates of screening.
+The results shall be maintained in the student's permanent records in a location designated by the administrator.
+In the case of a student not enrolled, the results shall be maintained in a location designated by the administrator. - If the identification process indicates a possible disability, and the student is enrolled in Highland Free School, the name of the student shall be submitted to the administrator for consideration of the need for a referral for a full and individual evaluation or other services.
+(A parent or a student who has reached the age of majority may request an evaluation of the student.
+For parentally placed private school students, the school district within whose boundaries the nonprofit private school is located is responsible for such evaluation.) - If, after consultation with the parent, the responsible public education agency determines that a full and individual evaluation is not warranted, Highland Free School shall provide prior written notice and procedural safeguards notice to the parent in a timely manner.